sdiehl/write-you-a-haskell/008_extended_parser.md

-Effective error reporting in the presence of type inference is a difficult task, effectively our typechecker takes our frontend AST and transforms it into a large constraint problem but effectively destroys position information information in the process.
-Even if the position information were tracked, the nature of unification is that a cascade of several unifications can give rise to invalid solution and the immediate two syntactic constructs that gave rise to a unification fail are not necessarily the two that map back to human intuition about how the type error arose.
-Very little research has done on this topic and it remains a open topic with very immediate and applicable results to programming.
+Effective error reporting in the presence of type inference is a difficult task, effectively our typechecker takes our frontend AST and transforms it into a large constraint problem, destroying position information in the process.
+Even if the position information were tracked, the nature of unification is that a cascade of several unifications can lead to unsolvability and the immediate two syntactic constructs that gave rise to a unification failure are not necessarily the two that map back to human intuition about how the type error arose.
+Very little research has done on this topic and it remains an open topic with very immediate and applicable results to programming.

-To do simple provenance tracking we will use a technique of track the "flow" of type information through out typechecker and associate position information associated with the inferred types back to their position information in the source.
+To do simple provenance tracking we will use a technique of tracking the "flow" of type information through our typechecker and associate position information with the inferred types.

 ```haskell
 type Name = String